ch1ru/elemental-bitcoin/docs/ecc.md

 We also know know from Fermat's little theorem that -y % P ≡ (P - y) % P.

 Since we know the prime number is odd, and we know one value for y by solving the above equation (y % P = +/-√(x³ + 7) % P).
 If y is even, then we know that P-y is odd.
 If y is odd then P-y is even.
+So all we need to know is what solution of y we have, whether is it even or odd.

 So our public key becomes:
 [1 byte eveness of y][32-byte x]

 even = 0x02, odd= 0x03

+Example: 02b4632d08485ff1df2db55b9dafd23347d1c47a457072a1e87be26896549a8737

 Using this format called SEC compressed, we can tell which solution we are using for y with only one extra byte!